 There are several ways to do this, especially now that a lot of developer teams have turned to tools like Jekyll, Hugo, and Middleman to automatically generate a static HTML version of their docs.
 The ask of your engineering team is to have regular general versions of docs in two locations during the release automation process.
 The first version is probably for them, and the second goes to a host of your choosing, probably your portal.
 These are easy to add.
 The hard part is the changes and architecture.
 Ideally, you agree on an architecture; you do a one-time project to modify the hierarchy of the docs to better fit the developer journey.

 If the marketing team embraces a source-control system for their entire developer portal (or at the very least, the docs portion), then changes will be caught, and someone on the team can easily be taught how to merge changes, and make edits of their own.

 It will also benefit everyone to use a commonly accepted file format such as Markdown.
-(It’s likely this format will already be required by the tool which will generate the site.)
+(It’s likely that the tool that generates the site will require this format.)
 Once that is done, the primary contributions from your team when the docs are deployed will be additional elements to make it more developer-friendly, some additional content to build in developer empathy and SEO power, and edits for SEO.

 Once you have them

 Once you have the docs, and the automation is built so that every time there is an update your engineering team won’t curse at you, the following are the areas where you need to put your touch.